bwack/C64-Saver-bwack/README.md

 - It is much much easier and faster to make.
 Most people can make it, and not just me who don't want to do the v1 anymore anyway.
 Insane how much time that took god damnit.

 ## The C64 Saver 2 (base board)
 The base board is all you need for overvoltage protection.
 Through hole parts except for the mosfet, but it is large and easy to solder.
+The board shape fits the Hammond 1551g project case.

  ![C64 Saver 2 3D](https://raw.githubusercontent.com/bwack/C64-Saver-bwack/develop/C64%20Saver%202/C64Saver2_3D.png)